dkwiebe/eyedro-homeassistant/README.md

 **⚠️ UNOFFICIAL INTEGRATION** - This is a custom, unofficial Home Assistant integration for Eyedro energy monitoring devices.
 It is not developed, endorsed, or supported by Eyedro or Home Assistant.

+**🚧 UNDER ACTIVE DEVELOPMENT** - This integration is currently under active development and **does not work yet**.
+The code structure is in place, but it has not been tested and may contain bugs or incomplete functionality.
+Use at your own risk.

 ## About

 Custom Home Assistant integration for Eyedro energy monitoring devices.
+This project is currently in development and not yet functional.

 ## Features